virgo-agent-toolkit/super-agent/README.md

 You will need to import the `cert.pem` file into your local cert trust store on your machine or the browser will complain the server is not safe.

 Also if you use port `443` and have a domain pointing to your box, you can get a free certificate from [letsencrypt][] that will be trusted by all major browsers.

 ### Proxy Mode

-Sometimes you want to install the agent on something that behind a firewall such as a computer on a private network, (such as a [Raspberry PI][] sitting in your router closet.)
+Sometimes you want to install the agent on something that is behind a firewall, (such as a [Raspberry PI][] sitting in your router closet.)

 Also you may simply wish to connect to several agents, but have a single place to access them all with the same deployment of TLS/SSL keys and user